 “It was surreal, it made me jump.
 I never experienced anything like that in my life”

-“It was quite stunning and a certain moments startling.”
+“It was quite stunning and at certain moments startling.”

 “The 3D is incredible, just felt really immersed”

 We offer end-to-end design and development service for your VR needs.
 This includes consultancy, design, development and deployment.
-We understand that VR is new for a lot of people and so we are happy to provide friendly advice on how to integrate its use into your brand in a free initial consultation.
+We understand that VR is new for a lot of people.
+So we are happy to provide friendly advice on how to integrate its use into your brand in a free initial consultation.
 Contact us at info@mbryonic.

-We’ll work to develop a concept and we will devise an amazing experience that your customers will want to talk about to their friends.
-We advise on costing and look after all aspects of production for you.
+We’ll work to develop a concept and subsequently devise an amazing experience that your customers will want to talk about to their friends.
+We also advise on costing and look after all aspects of production for you.

-We are a highly experienced team that have a proven track record in delivering high quality VR and interactive content.
-We are also a small flexible organisation that keeps our costs low and allows us to provide a tailored personal experience.
-Mbryonic is based in East London.
+We are a highly experienced team based in East London that have a proven track record in delivering high quality VR and interactive content.
+As a small flexible organisation we keep our costs low, which allows us to provide a tailored personal experience.

 Let’s schedule a quick 10 minute call so we can talk about how virtual reality may help your company.
 Email us at firstname.lastname@example.org to let us know when works best for you.